My journey into facilitating the expressive arts has been mostly experiential. I was lucky to be able to learn on the job.

 In order to provide diverse answers outside of my own experience, I started a Facebook group called, “Expressive Arts Facilitation.”
 The sharing of resources on the group is generous and inspiring.
 I love witnessing facilitators, artists, teachers and therapists of all cultures and educational backgrounds respectfully connecting online, sharing ideas non-hierarchically, and encouraging each other in their facilitation practices.

 An expressive arts facilitator designs and initiates spontaneous creative processes for people, and may or may not be trained as a therapist.
-Expressive Arts Facilitators might be intuitive/expressive artists, counselors, academics, psychologists, social workers, teachers, nurses, and other helping professionals, such as non-profit workers and volunteers.
+Expressive Arts Facilitators might be intuitive/expressive artists, counsellors, academics, psychologists, social workers, teachers, nurses, and other helping professionals, such as non-profit workers and volunteers.

 The Art is the Therapy